aclysma/skulpin/README.md

    - See `prefer_integrated_gpu`/`prefer_discrete_gpu` for a simple way to choose between the two recommended options or `physical_device_type_priority` for full control
    - For full details see documentation for `PhysicalDeviceType` and the Vulkan spec.
- * Vulkan Debug Layer - Debug logging is fully enabled by default
+ * Vulkan Debug Layer - Debug logging is not enabled by default
    - `use_vulkan_debug_layer` turns all logging on/off
    - `validation_layer_debug_report_flags` allows choosing specific log levels
    - If the Vulkan SDK is not installed, the app will fail to start if any vulkan debugging is enabled